-The saying ‘practice makes perfect’ is as valid for photography as any other activity, so in their latest guest blog post the photo management and irista experts at Photoventure put together a collection of exercises that will help you become a better photographer.
+The saying ‘practice makes perfect’ is as valid for photography as any other activity, so in their latest guest blog post the photo management experts at Photoventure put together a collection of exercises that will help you become a better photographer.

 1. Spot meter